MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-409.md

 # Purchase Reservation Availability (report)

-The *Purchase Reservation Availability* report shows the availability of items for shipment on purchase documents, for example return orders.
+The **Purchase Reservation Availability** report shows the availability of items for shipment on purchase documents, such as return orders.

 You determine whether the report indicates the status of each document or of each purchase line.

-When you run the report, you can also update the quantity that is available for shipment in the **Qty. to Receive** field on the purchase lines.
+When you run the report, you can also update the quantity that's available for shipment in the **Qty. to Receive** field on the purchase lines.
 On purchase credit memos and negative purchase order lines, the **Qty. to Receive** field contains the quantity to ship.
-Then you can use the report to determine which documents to ship.
+Then, use the report to determine which documents to ship.

+> [!NOTE]
-**Note:** This report isn't available for advanced warehouse functionality.
+> This report isn't available for advanced warehouse functionality.

 ## Use cases